Business terms and conditions for FAVI.co.uk

 6. Licensing agreement

 6.1.
-In the event the User uploads or disseminates any information (intangible assets) within the Service that is subject to protection under any intellectual property rights (hereinafter the "Works"), the User hereby authorizes the Provider, free of charge, to exercise the right to use such Works (the "Licence"), under the terms and conditions specified below.
-This is without prejudice to the provisions of Section 5.1 of the Terms of Business.
+In the event the User stores or disseminates any information (intangible assets) within the Service that is subject to protection under any of the intellectual property rights (hereinafter the "Works"), including the storage of such Works as part of user reviews, the User - by storing or disseminating the Works within the Service - grants a royalty-free right to the Provider to exercise the right to use the Works (licence), subject to the terms and conditions set forth below.
+This is without prejudice to the provisions of Article 5.1 of the Terms and Conditions.

 6.2.
 The licence to the Works is granted in connection with all forms of use (incl. making the Works available to the public via the Internet), without any quantitative or territorial restrictions.
 The Provider may grant the authorization associated with the licence to a third party, either in full or in part (the "Sub-licence").
 The Provider may assign the Licence to the Works to a third party.
 The Provider shall acquire the Licence to the Works at the moment such Works are uploaded or disseminated within the Service.
 The Licence is granted for a period of seventy (70) years from the moment the Works are uploaded or disseminated within the Service.
 The Provider is not required to use the Licence.